A Week in Bukhara: Silk Road Diary from Bukhara, Uzbekistan's Holiest City

 Day 1: Lyabi-Hauz and the Sound of Chess Pieces

-The overnight Sharq train from Tashkent pulled into Bukhara at 7 AM.
-The station is outside the old city — a shared taxi (UZS 10,000, ~$0.80) dropped me at Lyabi-Hauz, the tree-shaded plaza around a 17th-century pool, in fifteen minutes.
+The overnight Sharq train from pulls into Bukhara at 7 AM.
+The station sits outside the old city — grab a shared taxi (UZS 10,000, ~$0.80) and you'll be standing at Lyabi-Hauz, the tree-shaded plaza around a 17th-century pool, in fifteen minutes.

-I sat at a chaikhana (tea house) and ordered green tea and non (flatbread).
-The tea came in a chipped blue bowl.
-The bread was warm and crispy from the tandoor oven behind the counter.
+Settle into a chaikhana (tea house) and order green tea and non (flatbread).
+The tea arrives in a chipped blue bowl.
+The bread comes warm and crispy from the tandoor oven behind the counter.
 Total cost: UZS 15,000 (~$1.20).

-Old men played chess under the mulberry trees.
-They'd been playing here — not these specific men, but men like them — for four hundred years.
+Old men play chess under the mulberry trees.
+They've been playing here — not these specific men, but men like them — for four hundred years.
 The plaza is flanked by the Nadir Divan-Begi Madrasa and Khanaka, both 17th century, both covered in ceramic tilework that glows turquoise and cobalt.
-A stork nest sits on top of one of the minarets.
-The storks have been coming back annually for as long as anyone can remember.
+A stork nest crowns one of the minarets.
+The storks have been returning annually for as long as anyone can remember.

-I watched three chess games.
-I drank four bowls of tea.
-Nobody hurried me.
+Watch three chess games.
+Drink four bowls of tea.
+Nobody hurries you.

 Day 2: The Tower of Death and the Mosque That Impressed Genghis Khan

-I stood at the base and looked up.
-It's not just tall — it's elegant.
+Stand at the base and look up.
+It isn't just tall — it's elegant.
 Fourteen bands of decorative brickwork create patterns that shift as the light changes.
-The guy who built this nearly nine hundred years ago understood that a tower is experienced from below, looking up, and designed every centimeter accordingly.
+The builder who raised this nearly nine hundred years ago understood that a tower is experienced from below, looking up, and designed every centimeter accordingly.

 The adjacent Kalyan Mosque is massive — space for 10,000 worshippers — and the Mir-i-Arab Madrasa opposite is an active Islamic seminary.
-Students in white caps crossed the courtyard as I photographed the tilework.
+Students in white caps cross the courtyard while you photograph the tilework.
 The combination of the three structures — minaret, mosque, madrasa — is called Po-i-Kalyan, and it's Bukhara's defining view.

 Mosque entry: UZS 25,000.
 The madrasa is exterior viewing only.